digitaldrummerj/sails-tutorial/src/chapters/chapter10-locking-down.md

     policies.js
     ```

-1. Add the following to the list of models that are locked down
+1. Within the module.exports.policies, add the following to the list of models that are locked down

     ```JavaScript
     UserController: {